medgelabs/stream-bot/README.md

 * Subscriptions, bit donations, and raid notifications are extracted from IRC messages
 * Commands are also extracted from IRC messages
 * All messages sent _FROM_ the bot _TO_ chat are done via IRC PRIVMSG commands
-* PubSub is used for Channel Point Redemptions at this time

 ## Build & Run